Megyn Kelly slams Jane Fonda for her remarks about their viral interview

 But Kelly on Monday not only defended her interview with Fonda, but questioned the actress' patriotism.

-"By the way she still says she's not proud of America," Kelly said.
+"By the way, she still says she's not proud of America," Kelly said.
 "So, the moral indignation is a little much.
 She put her plastic surgery out there.
 She said she wanted to discuss the plight of older women in America.
 And honestly she has no business lecturing anyone on what qualifies as offensive."

-"Look at her treatment of our military during the Vietnam war, many of our veterans still call her 'Hanoi Jane' thanks to her radio broadcasts which attempted to shame American troops," Kelly said on Monday.
+"Look at her treatment of our military during the Vietnam War.
+Many of our veterans still call her 'Hanoi Jane' thanks to her radio broadcasts which attempted to shame American troops," Kelly said.
 "She posed on an anti-aircraft gun used to shoot down our pilots."

 CNN has reached out to Fonda's representative for comment.